 Inheritance rights of step children

 The legal system can help correct an injustice involving stepchildren in the following ways:

-2. A stepchild could bring a claim under the Inheritance (Provision for Family and Dependants) Act 1975, as a ‘child of the family’ who has not received reasonable financial provision from their step-parent’s estate.
+A stepchild could bring a claim under the Inheritance (Provision for Family and Dependants) Act 1975, as a ‘child of the family’ who has not received reasonable financial provision from their step-parent’s estate.

-Making a stepchild Inheritance Act claim
+Making an Inheritance Act claim

 A successful claim under the Inheritance Act requires the stepchild to satisfy the court that what they have received from the estate is unreasonable.
-The court will make a decsion based on a number of factors, including the stepchild’s financial needs and resources (as compared to the financial needs and resources of the beneficiaries) any disability needs and any promises that have been made by a step-parent.
+The court will make a decision based on a number of factors, including the stepchild’s financial needs and resources (as compared to the financial needs and resources of the beneficiaries), or any disability.

+The court will also consider any promises that have been made by a step-parent.
 This might include promises that persuaded the stepchild not seek to challenge their parent’s estate on their earlier death.

-The level of an inheritance award will not necessarily correlate with the nature of any promise made as it is limited to what is required for maintenance.
-However, if you can show that the amount promised was necessary for your maintenance then you may find that the two are the same.
+The level of an award will not necessarily correlate with the nature of any promise made, as it is limited to what is required for ‘maintenance’.
+However, if you can show that the amount promised was necessary for your maintenance then you may find that the two sums are roughly the same.

+Inheritance rights of step children